cbrennanpoole/Qualitative-Self/README.md

 ---

 ### Ted's Montana Grill / Atlanta, GA
-***Trainer- Server***
+`
+Trainer - Server
+`
 Dec 2005 - May 2006
-- Implement suggestive sales technique by identifying customers preference.
+1. Implement suggestive sales technique by identifying customers preference.
-- Offer tailored-to-individual insight on menu items, daily blue-plate specials, seasonal dessert offering, and signature bar drinks.
+2. Offer tailored-to-individual insight on menu items, daily blue-plate specials, seasonal dessert offering, and signature bar drinks.

 ---

 ### The Italian Oven, Stockbridge, GA
-***Trainer-Manager***
+`
+Trainer-Manager
+`
 Dec 2003 - Jan 2005
- - Menu presentation in a non-solicited style that's simplistic, yet, sophisticated in its approach; identifying and articulating insightful Italian pairings with a thoughtful and tasteful introduction as the appetizer.
+ 1. Menu presentation in a non-solicited style that's simplistic, yet, sophisticated in its approach; identifying and articulating insightful Italian pairings with a thoughtful and tasteful introduction as the appetizer.
-- Entering those taste buds with exotic entree offerings while delivering on desires and creating a courtship to the evening.
+2. Enter taste buds with exotic entree offerings while delivering on desires and creating a courtship to the evening.
-- Ultimately managing to marry those taste buds together timely with wine and spirits.
+3. Ultimately managing to marry those taste buds together timely with wine and spirits.
-- Not-to-soon, but shortly thereafter, serving a seductively succulent dessert, as the passionate and promising honeymoon; an eloquent end to an exciting evening.
+4. Not-to-soon, but shortly thereafter, serving a seductively succulent dessert, as the passionate and promising honeymoon; an eloquent end to an exciting evening.

 ---

-## SKILLS
+## Skills
+`
+seriously
+`

 ---